voloved/pokeemerald_fork/README.md

    - This will not work when running the Nuzlocke challenge.
  - [Key Items With No Field Effect Will No Longer Be Register-able Nor Usable](https://github.com/pret/pokeemerald/wiki/Make-Key-Items-That-Cannot-Be-Used-In-The-Field-Not-Show-A-Use-or-Register-Option)
  - [Added BetterBag.
 This makes the bag be able to hold 78 more items.](https://github.com/pret/pokeemerald/wiki/Feature-Branches#BetterBag) [Credit: AsparagusEduardo]
+   - This will keep compatability with an vanilla Emerald save file, but going back to the vanilla game saving in this game will cause battle items, treasures, and medicine to disappear.
  - Made Poké Doll a toggle-able item, like Cleanse Tag.
  - Bug fix on an endless loop if an Eeveelution is bred.
  - Holding R when starting a wild encounter will not allow running if escaping isn't possible.